MP Estate Planning UK

 By establishing a trust, you can:

-• Clearly define how your assets are to be distributed
+• Clearly define how your assets are to be managed and distributed — both during your lifetime and after death

-For more information on how trusts can simplify estate planning, visit our page on understanding the purpose of trusts in estate.
+For more information on how trusts can simplify estate planning, visit our page on understanding the purpose of trusts in estate planning.

 How Trusts Reduce Family Conflicts

 Family conflicts often arise when there is ambiguity or disagreement about the distribution of assets.
-Trusts help mitigate these conflicts by providing a clear and legally binding outline of your wishes.
+Contested wills are on the rise in England and Wales, and the emotional stress of probate disputes can tear families apart.
+Trusts help mitigate these conflicts by providing a clear, legally binding framework — set up during the settlor’s lifetime — that removes uncertainty about what should happen to the family’s assets.

 Benefits of TrustsDescription